Fundamentals of Bioinformatics 2

 Assessment quiz.

-Part II - Introduction to the R Language
+Part II - Introduction to the R language (course slides and scripts; reference [1] for further study).

 Installation and introduction to R and the RStudio development environment.

-Language basics: comments, variable assignment, special values, primitive and advanced data types, data type checking and conversion.
+Language basics: comments, assigning values to variables, special values, primitive and advanced data types, checking and converting data types.

-Syntax of fundamental constructs (if-else, while, for) and implementation of simple flowcharts.
+Syntax of the fundamental constructs (if-else, while, for) and implementation of simple flowcharts.

-Introduction to the vector data type (concatenation function, seq(), rep(), and other utility functions for vectors).
+Introduction to the vector data type (the concatenation function, the seq() and rep() functions and other utility functions for vectors).

 Introduction to the list data type (the list() function and utility functions, element extraction).